No Fathers in Kashmir: Music

 The music of the film was composed by Loic Dury and Christophe (disco) Mink, two French composers who heard dozens of versions of the Cholhama Roshay song and decided to make it their inspiration.
+The film also featured a song by singer Aabha Hanjura.

 The music of the film included instruments rarely heard in a sound track like the crystal bashe – an instrument that takes up an entire room to play.
 The composers never actually met Ali Safuddin.
 Nor did they ask him to re perform the title track in a studio.
 They took the same version as he recorded on YouTube sitting by the Dal Lake and added their own magic underneath.
 When Ali heard it for the first time at the screening of the film he was floored.